Finding the Perfect Family Caravan

 Good battery life

-And of course, sexy-looking and budget-aligned!
+And of course, sexy-looking!

-Now I don't know if you've ever been to one of those caravan and camping expos, but they're life-sucking, brain-frying events where you enter with realistic, achievable goals and leave with a quote that includes a gold-plated dunny seat.
+Now, I don't know if you've ever been to one of those caravan and camping expos, but they're life-sucking, brain-frying events where you enter with realistic, achievable goals and leave with a quote that includes a gold-plated dunny seat.
 Ok, not really, but you get what I mean.

 So a few months into our quest I felt like I had hit dead end after dead end, and I was ready to give up on the unicorn hunt.